FuelLabs/sway-rfcs/rfcs/0018-aligned-and-dynamic-storage.md

 This PR proposes explicit API for accessing _aligned stored values_: `read_aligned`, and `write_aligned` functions, and `AlignedStorageKey` struct.
 Those take advantage of the above fact **and remove the need for reads before writes**.

-The PR also proposes the optimal way of integrating the [dynamic storage opcodes](https://github.com/FuelLabs/fuel-specs/pull/640), respecting the **low cost of dynamic rights** and **high base cost of dynamic reads**.
+The PR also proposes the optimal way of integrating the [dynamic storage opcodes](https://github.com/FuelLabs/fuel-specs/pull/640), respecting the **low cost of dynamic writes** and **high base cost of dynamic reads**.

 # Motivation